gsrohde/testBML/script/templates/README.md

 - On MacOS, Xcode.

 #### Installation steps
-First obtain a local copy of this repository.
-It contains a git submodule, so the "Download ZIP" option from the GutHub website will not work properly.
+First, obtain a local copy of this repository, which can be accomplished using either of two methods:
-Instead, the easiest way to get a local copy is to install GitHub Desktop and use the "Open with GitHub Desktop" option from the GitHub website.
+1. If you are new to Git, the easiest way to get a local copy is to install GitHub Desktop and use the "Open with GitHub Desktop option in the "Code" dropdown on the GitHub repository page.
-Alternatively, if you are familiar with command-line git, you can clone the repository as usual and then use `git submodule update --init` to get the submodule code.
+2. Alternatively, clone this repository using Git on the command line in the usual fashion by running `git clone <repository URL>` where `<repository URL>` is the URL for this repository.
+This repository contains a Git submodule, so you will need to take the additional step of running `git submodule update --init` to obtain it.

 After obtaining a local copy of the source code, install the package from the command line or from within R using one of the following sets of commands.
 These